pointonsoftware/pscore/README.md

 ### How to build in Windows

-- Open the root CMakeLists.txt file in your favorite IDE.
+- Open the root CMakeLists.txt file with your favorite IDE.
 - Hit Build!

 ---